akash-2303/NormanPD/DATASHEET.md

 9. How was the data collected?
 Describe data collection procedures and instruments.
 Describe who collected the data (e.g., contractors).
 Data was collected after every record of an arrest or incident goes to the record.
 I am guessing data was maintained by the IT team after any incident to make sure they match with their private database that might contain more details associated with the individual.
+However how exactly they were collected, I do not know.

 10. Describe considerations taken for responsible and ethical data collection (e.g., procedures, use of crowd workers, recruitment, compensation).
+Since this is data collected by police department, it might not involve traditional data collection procedures.

 11. Describe procedures and include language used for getting explicit consent for data collection and use, and/or revoking consent (e.g., for future uses or for certain uses).
 If explicit consent